Paintersrp/orco/README.md

 ### Progressive restarts & rolling updates

 Rolling updates update one replica at a time.
 Parameters such as `maxUnavailable` and `maxSurge` constrain concurrency, ensuring availability while updates proceed.
-Future versions plan to add canary support for targeted rollouts.
+Setting `update.strategy: canary` limits the rollout to a single replica until a promotion is triggered, enabling targeted validation before continuing.

+### Canary rollouts

+When a canary rollout is in progress Orco restarts one replica, waits for it to become healthy, and emits a `Canary` event.
+You can then run `orco promote <service>` to continue the rollout, or declare `update.promoteAfter` to automatically promote after a soak period (for example `promoteAfter: 5m`).
+The `examples/canary-stack.yaml` manifest demonstrates a complete configuration.

 ### Backoff strategy